avajs/eslint-plugin-ava/docs/rules/use-t.md

 # ava/use-t

-📝 Ensure test functions use `t` as their parameter.
+📝 Require test functions to use `t` as their parameter.

 💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/avajs/eslint-plugin-ava#recommended-config).